takahe-linux/build/README.md

 Things that the new system does not fix (yet):

 - Massive number of TODO's.
-- No cross-compile support in makepkg (via libmakepkg).
+- No cross-compile support in makepkg (via libmakepkg?).
 - No support for 'native' builds.
 - No support for test scripts.
 - Trivial (comments, whitespace, etc) fixes still cause rebuilds.